Learning Places and Spaces - virtual and actual

 The small things matter too.
 Here are some simple thoughts on the micro-design of a learning space - desks, tables, wall display, screens...

 I had a lot of involvement with the extraordinary Millennium Dome at Greenwich.
-Right from the early stages through a lot of input to the Learn Zone where of course the then World's Largest Internet Learning Project (according to the Guinness Book of Records) Tesco Schoolnet 2000 was celebrated.
+Right from the early stages through a lot of input to the Learn Zone where of course the then World's Largest Internet Learning Project (according to the Guinness Book of Records) our Tesco Schoolnet 2000 (with Bob and Carole Fletcher-Hart's Intuitive Media) was celebrated.

 Virtual places:

-Over the years I've been lucky enough to be engaged in some of the most ambitious on-line learning projects.
-I'll try to assemble them into some narrative form here... designing these things is spectacularly complex; few realise just how much so.
-If you care about learning in virtual spaces, these links might well be a useful primer, eventually!
+Over the years I've been lucky enough to be engaged in some of the most ambitious, and pioneering, on-line learning projects - and that meant designing some on-line spaces and places and community tools as far back as the late 80s and then, with the Internet, the early 90s.
+I'll try (but slowly...) to assemble them into some narrative form here... designing these things is spectacularly complex; few realise just how much so.
+If you care about learning in virtual spaces, these links might well become a useful primer, eventually!

 But not forgotten!
 I'd been working with Oracle on the design for the MillieMail service and that design, with Oracle's backing became the prototype codenamed as Scoop.
 You can listen to a commentary and see the original screenshots from here.
 Scoop was previewed at Tomorrow's World Live in London to great amazement.
-I remember showing Scoop to Oracle's Larry Ellison (I'm a Larry fan - not just because of his sailing, but because he really does care about, and empathises with, children who have less advantages than many) in California and he ran all round his office saying "this is what databases can do.. this is what they are for!!".
+I remember showing Scoop to Oracle's Larry Ellison (I'm a Larry fan - not just because of his sailing, but because he really does care about, and empathises with, children who have less advantages than many) in California and he ran boyishly all round his office saying "this is what databases can do.. this is what they are for!!".
 He was as excited as I was, with his real concern for inclusion, and we had fun together considering the potential.
-He backed Scoop massively with his own money and it became the excellent (and free) Think.com
+He backed Scoop massively with his own money - without asking for media hype or recognition - and it became the excellent (and free) Think.com

 pair of etui robots schools onLine